Search This Blog

 Identity and Access Management is critical to Cybersecurity.
 With Identity and Access Management, organizations are able to significantly reduce illegal access to sensitive information.
 IAM provides protection against dissemination of compromised login credentials, unauthorized access to the organizations network, as well as, hacking, and various other types of cyberattacks.

 Also, Identity and Access Management helps organizations meet industry regulations to ensure customer data is secure and private.
-Regulations such as the Payment Card Industry Data Security Standard (PCI-DSS), Health Insurance Portability and Accountability Act (HIPAA), and Sarbanes-Oxley (SOX) govern the protection of customer data.
+Regulations such as the Payment Card Industry Data Security Standard (PCI-DSS), Health Insurance Portability and Accountability Act (HIPAA), and Sarbanes-Oxley (SOX) govern the protection of customer data and data assets.

 Summary